Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 IMPORTANT: limesurvey tries to parse strings enclosed in curly brackets when there are no spaces directly after the opening and before the closing curly bracket in the result page.
 This wil affect your javascript.
 The workaround is to always have a space after the opening and before the closing bracket.
 So: var myObject = { key: value } (note the spaces);

 You can set different templates for the resultpage and for the pdfpage.
 This is because you may need to tweak your html and css to make your pdf look nice.
 Another reason is that limesurvey (2.5) has JQuery and Bootstrap allready loaded.
-Now you can only these libraries in your pdf template only.
+Now you can load these libraries in your pdf template only.

 You can also configure the pdf.
 This is also done by a markerquestion.
-This question has to contain the string 'pdfconfig' (just call it 'pdfconfig' and you are done.
+This question has to contain the string 'pdfconfig' (just call it 'pdfconfig' and you are done).

 Example: